 When selecting the option PICKUP, the customer and delivery addresses have to be captured in the Order Validation & Capture Process.
 Please see Cookbook - IOM Return Request with Pickup for a description on how to configure.

-Furthermore, the IOM can also generate an RMA number (if it is not given), using the configuration described in Cookbook - IOM Generation of Shop-specific RMA Numbers.
+Furthermore, IOM can also generate an RMA number (if it is not given), using the configuration described in Cookbook - IOM Generation of Shop-specific RMA Numbers.
 This includes the customization of number ranges for the shop as well.

 ,starts the return announcement transmission (if the export of return announcement has been configured) and finally terminates the RMA business process.

-The Approve process is a process that must be configured to be able to use a manual process.
+The approval process is a process that must be configured to be able to use a manual process.
 By default, after the initial setup of IOM, there is no configuration that uses a manual approval process.
 Please refer to Cookbook - IOM RMA Business Process for more details about the major configuration steps to enable the RMA business process.

 Please refer to Reference - IOM ImpEx Export RMA for more details about the structure and configuration for the new export of return announcement transmission.